Skip to content

 Various research and clinical studies have shown that the combined stimulation of auditory (via the ear) and somatosensory nerves (via the tongue, for example), such as achieved using the non-invasive Lenire device, is more effective when it comes to inducing the positive neuroplasticity important to ease the tinnitus symptoms than stimulating one input at a time.
 This serves to counter the unhelpful neuroplasticity that gives rise to tinnitus in the first place.

-To date, clinical trials involving more than 500 participants using Lenire have taken place.
-Our published TENT-A1 study showed that 86.2% of treatment compliant participants reported an improvement in their THI score after 12 weeks of treatment, with 80.1% reporting improvement that sustained for 12 months after treatment.
+• TENT-A1 (Trial 1): This study showed that 86.2% of treatment compliant participants reported an improvement in their THI score after 12 weeks of treatment.
+80.1% reporting improvement that sustained for 12 months after treatment.

 Lenire is recommended for patients with subjective tinnitus (where the sound or ringing sensation is only audible to the person experiencing it, regardless of the type of sound they are hearing).